damian1997/web-design-1920/README.md

 ## 4 Principles of exclusive design
 ### Study situation
-During the first week we had the oppertunity to meet with Larissa and ask her questions about her life and how she navigates the web, she told us that she uses the screenreader JAWS when she is behind her computer.
+During the first week we had the opportunity to meet with Larissa and ask her questions about her life and how she navigates the web, she told us that she uses the screenreader JAWS when she is behind her computer.
 When she is on her mobile phone she makes use of the voice over functionality of her mobile device.
 She also uses a braille reader when reading books.